 Living with HIV

 Nowadays, a person diagnosed with HIV has a good prognosis in the majority of cases.
-New treatments have meant that HIV-infected patients can have a quality of life and life expectancy similar to those of an uninfected person, provided that they follow their treatment and undergo the necessary medical controls.
-Despite this good prognosis, it is important to remember that all patients must receive antiretroviral therapy and receiving it earlier will reduce the risks of developing problems related to the infection.
+New treatments have meant that people living with HIV can have a quality of life and life expectancy similar to that of people without HIV, provided that they follow their treatment and undergo the necessary medical controls.
+Despite this good prognosis, it is important to remember that all patients must receive antiretroviral therapy and receiving it earlier will reduce the risks of developing problems related to the disease.

 If I have an undetectable HIV viral load, can I transmit the infection?